ZoneMinder/zmeventnotification/README.md

 You can/should run it manually at first to check if it works

-### How can use this with Node-Red or Home Assistant?
+### How can I use this with Node-Red or Home Assistant?

 You can enable the zmevent server to broadcast the JSON messages specified below on a topic called /zoneminder/1 (or monitor_id), this can then be consumed by Home Assistant or Node-Red for some neat automation tasks and can then send out different kinds of notifications etc.